Bent or Broken

 There was a school of thought in university-based composition in the 20th century that held that if you wrote anything pretty — anything enjoyable, engaging, or satisfying — you weren’t doing your duty to advance the Noble Cause of Modern Music.
 You were a sell-out.
 I’m afraid that school of thought is still very much with us today, and it’s a damn shame.

-Over on YouTube, I checked out Daniel Stearns’s “Microtonal Music for Guitar in Seven-Limit Just Intonation.”
+Over on YouTube, I checked out a guitar solo (I have redacted the artist’s name, as he has voiced some strong feelings about my opinions) in 7-limit just intonation.
 Now, seven-limit JI gives you a lot of harmonic resources to play with.
 It’s not a single tuning, in fact, it’s a whole constellation of them.
-Be that as it may, Stearns’s attempt to share the wonders of seven-limit JI with us — well, let’s just say it falls well short of being pleasant or enjoyable to listen to.
+Be that as it may, this player’s attempt to share the wonders of seven-limit JI with us — well, let’s just say it falls well short of being pleasant or enjoyable to listen to.
 Arhythmic and pretty much atonal, this graceless, astringent piece consists almost entirely of two-note hammer-ons and pull-offs, with a brief first note and the second note sustaining.
 Sort of like a shamisen player having a bad acid trip.

 But let’s take our leave of microtonal acoustic guitar by noting some fine work from Tolgahan Cogulu.
 He has built a guitar with movable frets, and he knows how to play real music on it.
 I would buy a CD by this guy.
 (In fact, there’s an mp3 download “CD” for sale on Amazon, and it’s now in my shopping cart.)